piyushpranjal03/frigate-playbook/README.md

 ## Quick Start

 1. Update `inventory.yml` with your Pi's IP address and username
+2. Configure `frigate/config.yml` with your camera settings and detection zones
-2. Choose your deployment options:
+3. Choose your deployment options:

 ### Full Deployment (Pi + Cloudflare + Frigate)
 ```bash